terra-money/classic-core/docs/concepts/validator/validator-faq.md

 * Ledger BOLOS SGX enclave
 * Thales nShield support

-The Tendermint team does not recommend one solution above the other.
+The Terra team does not recommend one solution above the other.
 The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 ### What can validators expect in terms of operations?